Ordos City: Ordos Museum

-In 2011, a 41,000-square-feet museum, entitled Ordos Museum (鄂尔多斯博物馆), was opened in Kangbashi.
+In 2011, a 41,000-square-foot museum, entitled Ordos Museum (鄂尔多斯博物馆), was opened in Kangbashi.
 The museum, designed by China-based architectural practice MAD Studio, focuses upon the history of the Ordos area, as well as on the culture and traditions of Inner Mongolia.

 Transportation

 Travel within Ordos City is primarily made by car or bus, using the city's network roads.
 Two tolled expressways, the G18 Rongcheng–Wuhai Expressway and the G65 Baotou–Maoming Expressway, provide connections with other towns and cities including Dongsheng.